SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

     =A1+2

 Excel will provide the answer 3 January 1900 (in some format) because the result of this arithmetic returns a date 2 days after
 1 January 1900.
-Now try removing 2 day2.
+Now try removing 2 days.
 Move to another cell and enter:

     =A1-2